 However, the spin is truly true.
-The most important thing I wish I had known and learned along the way, is that parenting and especially homeschooling is harder than I ever imagined.
+The most important thing I wish I had known and learned along the way, is that parenting and especially homeschooling are harder than I ever imagined.
 Ironically, some aspects could have been easier than I ever imagined.

 Why a 200 word limit?
 To minimize your time and energy.
 I regret too much time on the phone.
 The length of conversation rarely correlated to the amount of encouragement or knowledge received—usually the opposite.
 And while a long conversation might relieve others’ or my momentary neediness, it increased my children’s.
 I still have a note my youngest handed me during one phone conversation.

 Do you meet with parents and homeschoolers or speak to their groups?